Methodology

 Run Conditions

-What we disclose.
+What gets disclosed.
 Every published launch report includes the same six-field disclosure block.
 These fields document the exact conditions under which the audit was run, so readers can assess what is service-attributable and what is an artifact of the test environment.

 Run Conditions